 Seed Round in 2015

-Akros Medical, Inc. is a medical device company specializing in the development of innovative solutions for orthopedic surgeons.
-Founded in 2014 and headquartered in Durham, North Carolina, the company focuses on creating orthopedic devices that enhance surgical outcomes.
-One of its key products is a syndesmosis repair system designed to avoid the need for hardware removal surgery.
-This system aids in precise joint reduction and replicates intact anatomy during surgical procedures, ultimately enabling orthopedic surgeons to effectively stabilize repaired ankle joints and improve patient care.
+Akros Medical, Inc. is a North Carolina-based company that specializes in developing orthopedic medical devices.
+Founded in 2014 and headquartered in Durham, the company focuses on creating innovative solutions for orthopedic surgeons.
+Its primary offering is a syndesmosis repair system designed to prevent the need for hardware removal surgery.
+This system aids in precise joint reduction and accurately replicates intact anatomy during surgical procedures, thereby enabling orthopedic surgeons to effectively treat patients and stabilize repaired ankle joints.

 Imperative